rhaymisonbetini/Python-Block-chain/README.md

 through the CONNECT_NODES route that will receive the following parameter.

 Where each host must be subsisted and added to its peers in JSON. <br>
-In the example below it is connected to eden 5002 and updating my nodes <br/>
+The example below is connected to eden 5002 and updating my nodes <br/>

 ```
 {